-It doesn’t matter where you go – be it a cookout, house party, wedding reception or summer block party – you can be sure that the Clark Sisters classic “You Brought the Sunshine” will be played.
 As the daughter of a pioneering gospel music icon, Karen Clark Sheard was birthed into a musical legacy of greatness and began making hits with her four sisters when she was just barely a teen.
 Now with nearly 20 years of success as a solo artist, the 4-time Grammy winner looks back in amazement.
-Destined to Win, her latest solo album, seems like an obvious choice of title for a woman with music literally etched into her DNA and accolades upon accolades, but claiming her birthright as a winner has not come without its challenges.
+Destined to Win, one of her most successful solo albums, seemed like an obvious choice of title for a woman with music literally etched into her DNA and accolades upon accolades, but claiming her birthright as a winner has not come without its challenges.

-“God is not surprised by what challenges we have,” Clark Sheard shared in a recent interview with BlackDoctor.org.
+“God is not surprised by what challenges we have,” the now 60-year-old Clark Sheard shared in an interview with BlackDoctor.org.
 “That’s what motivates me to keep believing and press forward.
 Press through the fight.”
 Right before recording her 2002 album Second Chance, Clark Sheard had a serious encounter with her health – a blood clot in her lungs and another in her leg.